Are All Aquatic Plants Bad?

 Emergent aquatic plants – most are beneficial

 Emergent plants are rooted but extend above the water surface.
 These plants are most often found around the edge of the pond.
-Most emergent plants are beneficial because they aid in stabilizing shorelines, reducing nutrients, and providing habitat for both forage and gamefish species.
+Most emergent plants are beneficial because they aid in stabilizing shorelines, filtering nutrients, and providing habitat for both forage and gamefish species.
 Since most emergent plants only grow in very shallow water, they take up area that would otherwise be occupied by unsightly algae.
 And lastly, emergent plants in moderation are excellent for adding natural character to urban ponds.
 Some examples of desirable emergent plants include water willow, American pondweed, arrowhead, pickerelweed, iris, and water primrose (in moderation).
 Undesirable species include cattails, alligator weed, and American lotus.

 Water Primrose

 Floating plants are the smallest group of aquatic plants.
 These plants are un-rooted and float freely on the surface.
-All floating species are considered undesirable because their growth is not limited by water depth.
+All floating species are considered highly undesirable because their growth is not limited by water depth.
 As a result, they can quickly cover the entire pond surface.
 This completely blocks out sunlight penetration and often results in a catastrophic fish kill due to oxygen depletion.
 The most common floating plants in this area are duckweed, watermeal, and mosquito fern.

-Exotic plants – keep them out
+Exotic plants – keep them out!

 Lastly, all non-native species are considered undesirable.
 Non-native plant species are highly invasive and outcompete our native pond vegetation.
 Common exotic plant species found in Texas include alligator weed, Eurasian watermilfoil, hydrilla, Salvinia, and water hyacinth.
 Measures should always be taken to control the spread of these particular plants.

-If you think you have a “weed” problem………..call Magnolia Fisheries today for the solution!
+If you think you have a “weed” problem……call Magnolia Fisheries today for the solution!

 Share this post: